-The Auditing and Attestation (AUD) test is one section of the CPA exam out of four.
+The Auditing and Attestation (AUD) test is one of the 4 CPA sections (along with REG, FAR, and BEC).
 Typically, this test is often the most difficult for CPA candidates who have not worked in the financial accounting industry.
 That’s because AUD concepts are best explained by auditing examples and professional responsibilities learned in the field.

 This article will explain the format of the AUD test, outline key CPA review tips to help you answer AUD questions, and provide some common test topics.

 If you’re studying for the AUD test, read on.
 Whether you’ve worked in the accounting industry or not, you can use these tips to pass the AUD test.
 Truthfully, AUD doesn’t need to be the hardest CPA exam section if you study the following:

 See the Top CPA Review Courses